 When would it make sense for a small business to just handle the junk removal themselves?
 What are the disadvantages of that?

-Single items or items of extremely high value for resell are often more advantageous for small business to remove or dispose of themselves, yet in many cases high-value items are often complicated in some ways: tax receipts for donations, or high-value items may be very large to move and may require the time and resources of your own employees which may affect your day-to-day in unforeseen ways.
+Single items or items of extremely high value for resale are often more advantageous for small businesses to remove or dispose of themselves.
+Still, in many cases, high-value items are often complicated in some ways: tax receipts for donations or high-value items may be very large to move and may require the time and resources of your employees, which may affect your day-to-day in unforeseen ways.

 What are some things business owners often overlook when it comes to disposing of old furniture and office equipment?

-It’s important to dispose of electronics properly, and many electronics (processors, circuit boards) contain precious metals and can be disposed of separately to greater effect than together, and often to greater value over time.
+It’s important to dispose of electronics properly.
+Many electronics (processors, circuit boards) contain precious metals and can be disposed of separately to greater effect than together, and often to greater value over time.
 It’s important to do your research around your locality.
-Each city and region is different and has different laws about disposal and recycling.
+Each city and region has different laws about disposal and recycling.
 Your local junk removal company is aware of many of these laws, but some small independent removal services may not be.
 It’s important to know who you’re dealing with if you’re a business conscious of the environment.

 How do junk removal services work?
 How far ahead do you need to call for services?
 Is there a limit to how much you can haul?

 JUST JUNK services are easy.
 Call or book your removal online and save on your removal.
-Our Sales Associates can answer any questions you may have and can book you for a free estimate as soon as that day!
-With our same and next day service, that pile of junk for removal can be gone tomorrow.
-The truck as mentioned earlier is 15 cubic yards, but we’re always available for multiple loads.
+Our Sales Associates can answer any questions you may have and book you for a free estimate as soon as that day!
+With our same- and next-day service, that pile of junk for removal can be gone tomorrow.
+The truck, as mentioned earlier, is 15 cubic yards, but we’re always available for multiple loads.